-I recently help to run my first internal non-software hackathon to support creation of a management development program.
+I recently ran my first internal non-software hackathon to support the creation of a management development program.

 I had forgotten what it was like to do something I had never done before.

 It was scary.
 I was nervous.
 I didn’t have enough time to plan.
 My colleagues, though they really wanted to, only had time for a quick review of the plan.
-I created something in a vacuum and to top it off, I had to talk in front of people.
-I HATE TALKING IN FRONT OF PEOPLE!
+I created something in a vacuum and to top it off, I had to talk to people on a topic I was still trying to learn myself.

 I thought it was going to be a disaster because I felt like I had done something all alone.
 It wasn’t.
 You wan’t to know why?
 Because I did actually have help.

 The event wasn’t created in a vacuum because I utilized the well tested resources of the folks in my network who have run non-software hacks to create the plan:

 - UK’s National Health Service Change Model Hack Event

 - The Edge’s How to Use a Software Hackathon at the NHS

 - Carol Read’s Flipboards on Hackathons

 My colleagues who couldn’t support as much as the wanted with the creation of the event, supported the day of by taking notes, managing logistics, and jumping in to help me rephrase instructions when they weren’t clear (which happened a lot).